Joint Provider CME

 ASAM is an accredited provider by the Accreditation Council for Continuing Medical Education (ACCME) to provide and joint provide continuing medical education for physicians.

 As the accredited provider, ASAM must ensure that all direct and jointly provided activities are in full compliance with the ACCME Essentials and Guidelines.

 - Visit the ACCME website to familiarize with the ACCME Standards for Integrity and Independence in Accredited Continuing Education (formerly known as the ACCME Guidelines and Standards for Commercial Support).
 The Standards for Integrity and Independence in Accredited Continuing Education (ACE) ensures that all CME activities are independent and free of any ineligible companies.
 To read the definition of an ineligible company, visit ACCME Eligibility.

 - Submit completed disclosure form(s) for the activity planning committee to the ASAM CME Department.
 The disclosure requirements apply to all involved in the planning of an activity; planning committee and faculty.

 - Upon approval of the activity planning committee disclosures, submit the Joint Provider CME Application with required documents to the ASAM CME Department.

-All completed applications must be submitted four months prior to the activity (application fees apply).
+All planning committee disclosures must be submitted 60-90 days prior to the submission of your CME application (application fees apply).
 Please contact the ASAM CME Department with any questions.

 ACCME Accreditation Statement